dustinpfister/blog_posts/_posts/threejs-points-material.md

 ## The points material and What to know before getting started

-This is a post on three.js, a javaScript library that is used to work with objects in a 3d space.
-It is not a getting stared post on three.js, or javaScript in general, so if you are new to three.js you might want to start with my [getting started post](/2018/04/04/threejs-getting-started/) on the subject.
+This is a post on the THREE.points class in threejs, a javaScript library that is used to work with objects in a 3d space.
+It is not a getting stared post on threejs, or javaScript in general, so if you are new to three.js you might want to start with my [getting started post](/2018/04/04/threejs-getting-started/) on the subject.
 I then assume that you have at least some experience making three.js demos, and are now at thins point only interested in making a certain kind of demo where you are just dealing with a collection of points.
 The process of doing so is not all that different from what you might all ready be familial with when it comes to working with the Mesh constructor.

 So although I will not be getting into detail about the basics of three.js here, let alone everything else that you should be up to speed with before reading this.
 In this section I will be briefly be going over a few things that you should know, or many read up a bit more on before continuing with the Points Constructor and the Points material.

-### Source code examples are up on Github

-The source code examples that I am writing about in this post can also be found in my [test threejs repo on Github](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-points-material).

-### Version Numbers matter with three.js

-When I first wrote this post back in May of 2018 I was using version r91 of three.js, and the last time I got around to editing this post I was using r140.
-Sense then a number of code breaking changes have happened when it comes to using the geometry constructor rather than the Buffer Geometry constructor.
-The old Geometry constructor has been removed from three.js as of version r125, so the examples here have been updated to work with the buffer geometry constructor as well as versions other chances that have happened sense then.

 ### The Buffer Geometry Constructor

 Although built in geometries can be used with the Points material, more often than not I think that main reason why developers might be looking into the points material and the Points constructor is to get into making custom geometries.
 So it would make sense to also look into the [Buffer Geometry constructor](/2021/04/22/threejs-buffer-geometry/) at some point, maybe before or around the same time as starting to work with the Points Martial.
+The nice thing about THREE.Points is that it is just the [position attribute](/2021/06/07/threejs-buffer-geometry-attributes-position/) of buffer geometry class objects that needs to be in a good state in order to get things working well with THREE.Points which does help to make things easier when first getting started working things out.

+### My Main Blog Post on THREE.Points

+Sense I first wrote this blog post I now have a main [blog post on THREE.Points](/2023/02/23/threejs-points/) that you might want to read also.
+In future edits of this post the focus will be more so on the features of the THREE.PointsMaterial class rather than THREE.Points as that is the direction I should be going with this post.
+I will still keep the examples that have to do with all kinds of other point related stuff up here, it is just that now that I am expanding on this topic there are other posts where doing so is a better idea.

 ### Basic THREE.Mesh Example